Eastern Michigan University

 You may cancel all classes by doing one of the following:

 - Come in person to either of the Service EMU locations, McKenny or The Student Center; or

 - Mail or fax the cancellation form or a letter, including your student number, term, year, and main reason for withdrawal, to the Office of Records and Registration, 303 Pierce Hall, Eastern Michigan University, Ypsilanti, MI 48197. fax:734.487.6808. *Certified mail recommended

 - Call Registration @ 734.487.4111

 Through the 100% deadline, a total withdrawal will result in a refund of 100% of tuition and *fees.
 Through the 50% deadline, total withdrawal will result in a 50% refund of tuition and *fees and "W" grades.
 Through the 25% deadline, total withdrawal will result in a 25% refund of tuition and *fees and "W" grades.

 Dropping a Class

 Within the 100% drop period, you can drop a class from your schedule at any time.
 Dropping a class removes it from your class schedule without any notation on your permanent record.
-Should you need to drop your last remaining class, however, you will need to contact Records and Registration for assistance; you cannot drop your last class via the Web.
+Should you need to drop your last remaining class, however, you will need to contact Records and Registration (see above) for assistance; you cannot drop your last class via the Web.
 Once the 100% drop period has ended, you can no longer drop a class from your schedule; instead, you must withdraw.
 Although withdrawing removes you from the class, it is recorded as a 'W' grade on your permanent record.